okoeth/starter-golang/readme.md

 $ oc new-project starter-<your_team_name>
 ```

-Create build credentials so that OpenShift can access GitLab.
-Make sure you provide your GitLab credentials, not the OpenShift credentials.
-If you use a public repo, feel free to skip this step.
+Create build credentials so that OpenShift can access Git.
+Make sure you provide your Git credentials, not the OpenShift credentials.
 ```
-./createBuildsecret.sh starter-<your_team_name> <github-user> <github-password>
+./createBuildsecret.sh starter-<your_team_name> <git-user> <git-password>
 ```

 To add persistence on OpenStack based environments run: